The Voice Teens (Philippine TV series) season 2: Mechanics

 Several mechanics were changed since the first season.
 A new feature added in the Blind Auditions this season is the Block.
-Each coach are given two blocks to prevent one coach from getting a contestant.
+Each coach is given two blocks to prevent one coach from getting a contestant.
 Also, each teams were increased to 16 members each, bringing the total of artists to 64.

 Following the return of Apl.de.ap in the coaching panel, a monitor was installed on his red chair just like in the previous seasons of The Voice of the Philippines.
 This is to help him see the artists while performing since he is legally blind.
 The monitor turns on only upon pressing his button.

-It was announced that the format of the live shows will change, but no further details were given.
-However, the Live Shows were changed to a pre-recorded work from home finale as a result of the coronavirus pandemic.
+It was announced that the format of the live shows was supposed to change, but no further details were given.
+However, the Live Shows were changed to a pre-recorded work from home finale as a result of difficulties/restrictions caused the coronavirus pandemic.

 Online show

 The online show entitled The Voice Teens DigiTV returns with KaladKaren Davila and Jeremy Glinoga.
 The pair has also previously hosted the online show for the fourth season of The Voice Kids.
 However, the 11th and 12th episodes were aired without a live feed of DigiTV as Metro Manila was placed under a partial lockdown in order to control the spread of COVID-19.

-However, when the show resumed airing, The Voice Teens DigiTV resumed live via Zoom.
+However, when the show resumed airing following the launch of Kapamilya Channel, The Voice Teens DigiTV resumed live via Zoom.